 More in CV.

-Positions are open for students and postdocs – see below under News tab.
+Positions as interns, MSc, or PhD students are open – see below under News tab.

-I am looking for ambitious students (at both MSc and PhD levels) and postdocs to join a research group in fluid dynamics.
-The group is engaged in theoretical and computational research aimed at understanding the physics of complex flows in multiphase systems.
+I am looking for ambitious students as either short-term interns or MSc students or PhD students to join a research group in fluid dynamics.
+The group is engaged in theoretical and computational research on the analysis of complex flows in reacting and multiphase systems.
 Particular directions of current interest are:

 Skoltech offers excellent conditions for work and study including state-of-the-art experimental and computational facilities and internationally competitive stipends and salaries.